Description:

 Let’s build and execute the “SubFormDef” example.

-- Drag an “HTML table, Label, and Text” control to the canvas and arrange them as shown below.
+- Drag an “HTML table, Label, and Text” control onto the canvas and arrange them as shown below.

 - Double-click the “subForm” widget to configure the “Settings” properties.
-A pop-up window is rendered for configuration.
-Provide the section name.
-Select the Form definition from the drop-down list.
-Select the checkbox to render the subForm as a table in a gridview.
-Select the checkbox to consider the first row of the subForm as column headers.
-Select the checkbox to hide the control during runtime.
+A pop-up window appears for configuration.
+Enter the section name.
+Select the Form Definition from the drop-down list.
+Select the checkbox to render the subForm as a table in a grid view.
+Select the checkbox to treat the first row of the subForm as column headers.
+Select the checkbox to hide the control at runtime.

-- The Form and the subForm configurations are rendered as below.
-You notice the subForm is configured to render the table in a grid view.
+- The Form and subForm configurations are rendered as follows.
+You notice that the subForm is configured to render the table in a grid view.

-- Save the Form definition.
-Select Actions - Create Form Instance menu option.
-Generate a new Form instance and select the check box to edit this Form instance.
+- Save the Form Definition.
+Select Actions > Create Form Instance.
+Generate a new Form Instance, then select the check box to edit it.

-- The Form is rendered to the user as below.
-You can insert an empty row with the plus sign (+).
-You can remove the row by clicking the red (x) icon.
+- The Form is displayed to the user as shown below.
+You can insert an empty row using the plus sign (+).
+You can remove a row by clicking the red (x) icon.
 Complete the user input and click the Submit button.

 Definition Sample: